tkz-sty/tkz-base/README.md

 ## Documentation

-Documentations for `tkz-base` and `tkz-euclide`  are available on CTAN and your distribution.
+Documentation for `tkz-base` is available on `CTAN` and in your TeX distribution.
+Use `texdoc tkz-base`.

 ## Examples

-All  examples given in documentation will be stored on CTAN as standalone files, ready for compilation.
+All  examples given in documentation will be stored on `CTAN` as standalone files, ready for compilation.
 You can use the main.tex file to load and compile  an example.